 The good news is that with proper training and movement education, we can learn efficient movement patterns.
 Through functional training, the body’s movements become more efficient, making the tasks of daily life easier and reducing the chance of pain.
 Also, learning proper movement mechanics will allow the body to perform at its best without the risk of injury.
 Not only can the general population benefit from functional training, but so to can athletes who will be able to increase their performance by correcting their movement patterns.

-Overhead Walking Lunges: The movement can be performed a variety of ways.
+The movement can be performed a variety of ways for optimal functional training.
 Start the lunge by stepping forward with one foot, keeping your upper body upright and keeping your ribcage tucked in.
 Bring your rear foot forward to meet the lead foot in a standing position before lunging forward again.
 Alternate your legs with each step.
 The knee of your rear foot will be touching the ground or almost touching the ground with each step.
 This can initially be done with just your body weight.
 Once you feel confident with the movement, you can add 2 dumbbells by your side.
 And then to progress it even further, lift weights up to an overhead position.
 Make sure your elbows are locked, shoulder blades elevated, and arms internally rotated; creating a stable overhead position.
 Make sure you keep your upper body upright by keeping your rib cage tucked in.

 This movement can be performed with different equipment.
 You can use a barbell, a sandbag, or two dumbbells or kettlebells.
 If you want to make it more challenging on your shoulder stabilizers use dumbbells or kettlebells.
 From a standing position, lift the weight up to an overhead position.
 Make sure your elbows are locked, shoulder blades elevated, and arms internally rotated; creating a stable overhead position.
 Bring your feet underneath your hips.
 While keeping the weight overhead, lunge forward with one foot keeping your upper body upright and keeping your ribcage tucked in.
 Bring your rear foot forward to meet the lead foot in a standing position before lunging forward again.
 Alternate your legs with each step.
 The knee of your rear foot will be touching the ground or almost touching the ground with each step.
 The goal is being able to keep a stable spine and overhead position.